marcofugaro/threejs-modern-app/README.md

     this.webgl = webgl
     this.options = options

-    // destructure and default values, like you do in React const { count = 10 } = this.options
+    // destructure and default values like you do in React const { count = 10 } = this.options

     // ...